 S&P also noted; “Moreover, the transaction structure does not ensure that noteholders will receive back 100% of the outstanding principal amount when the notes redeem.”

-For the Queen Street III Capital Ltd. cat bond S&P said it expects a shortfall of $30,433.53 on the return of principal to investors at redemption date and that it also expects to downgrade this cat bonds rating to ‘D (sf)’ (Default) from ‘CC (sf)’ on July 28th 2014, when we anticipates investors will receive back $149,969,566 of the original $150m principal.
+For the Queen Street III Capital Ltd. cat bond S&P said there would be a shortfall of $28,374.65 on the return of principal to investors at redemption date and that it also expects to downgrade this cat bonds rating to ‘D (sf)’ (Default) from ‘CC (sf)’ on July 28th 2014, when we anticipates investors will receive back $149,969,566 of the original $150m principal.